Loop Recorder Implantation

 Any disruptions to this signaling pathway may result in heart rhythm problems.
 These

-might cause many problems, such as fainting and palpitations.
-An abnormal heart rhythm
+might cause problems such as fainting and palpitations.
+An abnormal heart rhythm (arrhythmia)

-(arrhythmia) may make your heart unable to pump as much blood as needed.
-If blood
+may make your heart unable to pump as much blood as needed.
+If blood flow to your

-flow to your brain is reduced for a short time, you may faint.
-When the rhythm returns
+brain is reduced for a short time, you may faint.
+When the rhythm returns to normal,

 You might need an ILR if you have fainting episodes or palpitations, and other tests